Religion and health: Church attendance

 In many studies, attendance at religious services has been found to be associated with lower levels of multiple risk factors for ill health and mortality and with lower prevalence and incidence of illness and mortality.
 For example, a recent report of a follow-up study of over five thousand Americans found those attending more than weekly had half the mortality of those never attending after adjusting for multiple variables.
 This can be expressed as an increase life expectancy (Hummer et al. 1999) with a life expectancy at age 20 of 83 years for frequent attendees and 75 years for non-attendees.
 A causal association between a risk factor and an outcome can only be proven by a randomized controlled experiment, obviously infeasible in this case.
 Hence, observational findings of an association of religious attendance with lower mortality are compatible with a causal relationship but cannot prove one.
 Church goers may differ from others in ways not measured that could explain their better health.

+One alternative explanation is that social activities performed in church, such as group singing, have health benefits for which a religious component is not necessary.

 Life expectancy and death rates

 Loma Linda, California, one of the five original Blue Zones of the world, "live eight to 10 years longer than the average American".
 Its population largely holds church membership in the Seventh-day Adventist Church, which encourages Christian vegetarianism and mandates the observance of the Sabbath.

 Kark et.
 (1996) included almost 4,000 Israelis, over 16 years (beginning in 1970), death rates were compared between the experimental group (people belonging to 11 religious kibbutzim) versus the control group (people belonging to secular kibbutzim).
 Some determining factors for the groups included the date the kibbutz was created, geography of the different groups, and the similarity in age.
 It was determined that "belonging to a religious collective was associated with a strong protective effect".
-Not only do religious people tend to exhibit healthier lifestyles, they also have a strong support system that secular people would not normally have.
+Not only do religious people tend to exhibit healthier lifestyles, they also may have a strong support system that individualist secular people would not normally have.
 A religious community can provide support especially through a stressful life event such as the death of a loved one or illness.
 There is the belief that a higher power will provide healing and strength through the rough times which also can explain the lower mortality rate of religious people vs. secular people.

 The existence of 'religious struggle' in elderly patients was predictive of greater risk of mortality in a study by Pargament et al. (2001).
 Results indicate that patients, with a previously sound religious life, experienced a 19% to 28% greater mortality due to the belief that God was supposedly punishing them or abandoning them.

 Infections

 A number of religious practices have been reported to cause infections.
-These happened during an ultra-orthodox Jewish circumcisions practice known as metzitzah b'peh, the ritual 'side roll' in Hinduism, the Christian communion chalice, during the Islamic Hajj and after the Muslim ritual ablution.
+These happened during an ultra-orthodox Jewish circumcisions practice known as metzitzah b'peh, the ritual 'side roll' in Hinduism, the Christian communion chalice, during the Islamic Hajj and after the Muslim ritual ablution (where nasal irrigation is concerned).